stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 \#stratapp has a workspace for employees to manage private tasks.

-The workspace automatically pulls together all tasks from across the whole of #stratapp, including the ability to filter by source type (e.g. _strategy related tasks_) and your role (e.g. _tasks I have assigned to others, that are due this week_).
+This same workspace automatically pulls together all tasks from across the whole of #stratapp, including the ability to filter by source type (e.g. _strategy related tasks_) and your role (e.g. _tasks I have assigned to others, that are due this week_).

 ## ideation